Grilled Mackerel in a Pan (Without Fish Smell)

-Grilled mackerel is delicious, no doubt about it!
-I think mackerel fish is one of most underrated types of fish in any cuisine.
-It has tremendous health benefits, and people need to consume more of this tasty blue-back fish.
-Reasons why I love mackerel:
+Mackerel is a delicious fish, no doubt about it!
+In my opinion, it’s one of the most underrated types of fish in any cuisine.
+Not only is it tasty, but it also offers tremendous health benefits.
+I believe people should consume more of this flavorful blue-back fish.

 - Rich taste: Mackerel has a rich taste with a slightly smoky flavor.
 It also has a firm texture that holds together.
 You can actually use chopsticks to pick the pieces up.